A Rank-Based Sequential Test of Independence: Introduction

 This problem has been studied for almost a century and there exists a vast literature on fixed sample size procedures for testing $H_0$, which we do not attempt to summarize.
 However, only little work has been done on testing independence sequentially.
 By a sequential test, we mean a decision rule $\varphi\colon \bigcup_{n=1}^{\infty} \mathbb{R}^{2n} \rightarrow \{0, 1\}$, with $\varphi = 1$ for ``reject $H_0$'' and $\varphi = 0$ for ``do not reject $H_0$'', which satisfies

 for a prescribed significance level $\alpha \in (0,1)$ under $H_0$.
-As can be seen from the definition, compared to non-sequential tests, a sequential test allows us to monitor the data stream $(X_n, Y_n)_{n \in \mathbb{N}}$ continuously, while still controlling the overall probability of a false rejection, without having to fix a sample size $n$ in advance.
+As can be seen from the definition, compared to non-sequential tests, a sequential test allows us to monitor the data stream $(X_n, Y_n)_{n \in \mathbb{N}}$ continuously over time, while still controlling the overall probability of a false rejection, without having to fix a sample size $n$ in advance.

-Sequential tests for the null hypothesis of independence have been studied only recently by \citeA[Appendix A.2]{Balsubramani2016}, \citeA[Section 5.2.2]{Shekhar2021}, and \citeA{Podkopaev2022}; a more extensive literature review is given in Section \ref{sec:literature_review}.
-These approaches belong to the area of safe, anytime-valid inference, which is reviewed in great detail by \citeA{Ramdas2022game}; we refer the interested reader to this article for an introduction to the area and a general overview of the definitions and methods that we apply throughout this paper.
+Sequential tests of independence have been studied only recently by \citet[Appendix A.2]{Balsubramani2016}, \citet[Section 5.2.2]{Shekhar2021}, \citet{Podkopaev2022}, and \citet{Podkopaev2023}; a more extensive literature review is in Section \ref{sec:literature_review}.
+These approaches belong to the area of safe, anytime-valid inference, which is reviewed in detail by \citet{Ramdas2022game}.
+We refer the interested reader to this article for an introduction to the area and a general overview of the definitions and methods that we apply throughout this paper.